NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Harvest Compendium Equipment/A/animal-carapace.md

 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level: 6
+level:
 group:
-bulk:
+bulk: 1
-value: "200"
+value: "1"
 subvalue: "gp"
 invest:
-usage: "etched onto armor"
+usage: ""
 license: "ORC"
 identify: ""
-description: "A _ready_ rune draws component pieces of a suit of armor toward one another, making it extremely fast to get into.
-You can don light armor with a _ready_ rune as a single action, or medium or heavy armor with a ready rune as a 2-action activity."
+description: "This carapace is taken from an animal and is often used in armor plating.
+You can use these sections of carapace as raw materials to craft a set of plate armor."
 activate: ""
 craft:
 destruction: